Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 ##### XCMP
 If, as currently envisioned, XCMP has unordered message delivery, then MMBs are a suitable data structure to use as a drop-in replacement for MMRs.
 The advantages of MMBs for this use case are:

-- much shorter proofs (and hence smaller operational costs) since, again, membership queries will be made mostly for recent messages; and
+- much shorter proofs (and hence smaller operational costs) since, again, queries and authentication will be made mostly for recent messages; and
 - on top of archival nodes who store full databases, MMBs allow for the network to have lighter nodes who only store the last $k$ messages (for an adecuate value of $k$), and whose running costs depend only on $k$ and not on $n$  (the total number of messages), yet produce the same membership proofs for recent items than archival nodes.

 This flavor of MMBs would not be append-only (vis-à-vis for MMRs), but would require an update protocol allowing leaves to be replaced.
 An update proof replacing the prior item $x$ with item $x'$ could naively be achieved by first providing a membership proof for $x$ relative to the current MMB root $r$ (the known commitment), and then re-using the verified proof items to calculate the new root $r'$ from $x'$.